mzlmkrts/AI-CV-Generator/README.md

 ---

-## 📄 How to Generate Your CV
+## 📄 Generate Your CV

+Run the CV generation script:

 ```bash
 python generate_cv.py
 ```

-You’ll be prompted to choose between:
+You'll be asked:

 ```
 Which mode do you want to use? (strict/creative):
 ```

-Once completed, your CV will be saved as:
+The result is saved as:

 ```
 generated_cv.pdf